uwu-octane/alg_lab/sheets/01_setup_and_first_look/README.md

 These are first meant to check that your environment is actually working, and second, to take a peek into one uses these.
 Every technique is used for a different, but relatively easy to describe, optimization problem.

 * [Solving N-Partition with CP-SAT](./examples/constraint_programming/n_partition).
-Here we are using the most generic solver to solve the [problem](https://en.wikipedia.org/wiki/Multiway_number_partitioning) that is easiest to model mathematically.
+Ironically, here we are using the most generic solver to solve the [problem](https://en.wikipedia.org/wiki/Multiway_number_partitioning) that is easiest to model mathematically.
 * [Solving Feedback Vertex Cover with a SAT-solver](./examples/cardinality_sat/feedback_vertex_cover).
 Here we use a simple SAT-solver to optimize the graph problem [Feedback Vertex Set](https://en.wikipedia.org/wiki/Feedback_vertex_set).
 * [Solving the Steiner Tree Problem with a Mixed Integer Programming solver](./examples/mixed_integer_programming/steiner_tree).
 Here we use Mixed Integer Programming to compute a minimal [Steiner Tree in Graphs](https://en.wikipedia.org/wiki/Feedback_vertex_set).